techidaily/site-facebook/source/_posts/accessibility-guide-for-facebook-neighborhood-memberships.md

  You have to create a separate profile when joining Facebook Neighborhoods.
 On here, you can list your interests and hobbies.
 Moreover, you can add a separate bio.
 Locals can look at your profile to identify whether they want to connect with you.

  You can even create Neighborhood groups based on topics you like, such as gardening or cycling.
-This makes it easier to[find what you're looking for while using Facebook](https://www.makeuseof.com/tag/5-facebook-search-tips/) , rather than getting lost in your feed.
+This makes it easier to [find what you're looking for while using Facebook](https://www.makeuseof.com/tag/5-facebook-search-tips/) , rather than getting lost in your feed.

  Other locals can join your group to plan meetups, events, or just to talk about whatever brought you all together.